Google+

 Recommended for business owners who keep records solely for income tax purposes.

-This recordkeeping system was discussed in another article.
+This recordkeeping system (using the T2125 tax form as its basis) was discussed in another article.
 It is simple, efficient and gives you an audit proof filing system.
 Read more

 This is a very effective system.
 The reason I don’t personally use this method is I can look up my accounting information in my database by account (I keep my books up to date throughout the year so they are useful to me in running my business) …